Category: T

 🏫 Education

-Tiverton is served by the Tiverton School District, which includes four elementary schools, a middle school, and a high school.
-The town also has a public library, the Union Public Library, which offers a variety of resources and programs for residents of all ages.
+Thomaston is served by the Regional School Unit 13, which includes Thomaston Grammar School, Oceanside Middle School, and Oceanside High School.
+The town is also home to the Thomaston Public Library, which provides a variety of resources and programs for residents of all ages.

 🚧 Transportation